 There’s no shortage of yarn shops in Minnesota, with the state’s Knitters’ Guild listing nearly 50 in its directory.
 Hit a whole slew of them during the Minnesota Yarn Shop Hop in early April, which includes 15 shops in the Twin Cities metro area.

 Working with fiber doesn’t end with sweaters and scarves.
 “It’s multidisciplinary,” says Dawn Malcolm of Minneapolis, a ceramic artist who recently made “fur” out of fiber for her sculpture of a baboon.
-Fiber art is big in Minnesota, with the nation’s only center for fiber art, the Textile Center, located in Minneapolis.
+Fiber arts are big in Minnesota, with the nation’s only center for fiber arts, the Textile Center, located in Minneapolis.

-Fiber art is regularly on display at galleries, studios and art festivals statewide, from Grand Marais to St. Paul to Zumbrota.
+Fiber arts are regularly on display at galleries, studios and art festivals statewide, from Grand Marais to St. Paul to Zumbrota.
 Learn to make your own at the North House Folk School in Grand Marais, Ely Folk School, Milan Village, Minnetonka Center for the Arts, the Textile Center, American Swedish Institute or Weavers Guild of Minnesota in Minneapolis.
 The Minnesota State Fair, held annually in late August through Labor Day, has numerous fiber arts displays and demonstrations in the the Creative Activities building.

 Minnesota Fiber Resources